 A declining share of manufacturing relative to GDP alone would not necessarily be a cause for concern.
-After all, the sector has grown in absolute terms, but other sectors of the economy have simply grown faster due to market forces.
+After all, the sector has grown in absolute terms, but other sectorsof the economy have simply grown faster due to market forces.
 The issue is that the manufacturing sector tends to be associated with high paying jobs for less skilled workers.
 Chart 2 shows that

-&lt;sup>1 This paper was written by Evan Capeluck and Matthew Calver under the supervision of Andrew Sharpe.
-The CSLS would like to thank Industry Canada for their financial support and for valuable comments on an earlier draft of the paper.
-Please any questions or comments to matthew.calver@csls.ca or evan.capeluck@csls.ca.
+This paper was written by Matthew Calver and Evan Capeluck under the supervision of Andrew Sharpe.
+The CSLS would like to thank Innovation, Science and Economic Development Canada for their financial support and for valuable comments on an earlier draft of the paper.
+Please direct any questions to evancapeluck@gmail.com.